h0udinni/python_port_scanner/README.md

   - Separation of different functions and files for resource optimization;
   - Use of libraries for resource optimization;
   - Input validation with try/except;
-  - Closing socket connections to avoid performance issues;
+  - Closing socket connections to avoid performance issues.

-- **Security Scanning for Open Ports Identification;**
+- **Security Scanning for Open Ports Identification.**

 ### Conlusion:
 The project helped me a lot in practicing problem-solving, programming logic, and code structuring.